COUNCIL PRIVACY POLICIES.

 BSA does not sell, trade, rent or share names, addresses, telephone numbers or e-mail addresses of our donors.
 BSA will use contact information (e-mail, telephone numbers or addresses) of donors for these purposes only:

 - Inform donors about news, upcoming fundraising events and Scouting activities (When information is sent utilizing a mailing service – The companies we employ have access only to the personal information needed to perform their functions, but are contractually prohibited from using it for other purposes);

 - If necessary, reporting to relevant U.S. agencies; and

 - As a means of recognizing support, LHCBSA may occasionally publish names of donors in various Scouting newsletters, brochures and publications.
 If a donor prefers their name not be published, please notify the Development Office at 412-325-7911.

 Our donation button uses industry standard SSL (secure socket layer) technology to protect data transmissions.
 The information collected will not be given out (shared or sold) to any third party.

 When giving an online donation, or making an activity registration payment, LHCBSA takes every precaution to protect donor personal information.
 That includes on-line data collected on the LHCBSA website through our secure e-commerce system and payment processor used to securely process online donations.
 All communications with the online processor are encrypted for the highest level of security of donor personal information.

-When you submit data through a form such as those found on the contact page, that information is save in the database.
+When you submit data through a form such as those found on the contact page, that information is saved in the database.
 This information is used to contact potential clients and/or employees.
 If you would like your form submission information removed, please contact us.